ETHZ-INS/BehaviorFlow/README.md

 Behavior Flow
 ===========================================

-This package contains code that enables efficient meta analyses of unsupervised behavior analysis results.
-The package works by first building a data object that contains unsupervised data (called label data in this package) from multiple distinct recordings/samples. each sample can have labeling data from many different sources (i.e different clustering algorithms).
-In addition metadata can be added to the object that describes experimental design and grouping variables.
-The data object can then be passed to a number of helper functions that can perform a variety of analyses such as clustering-to-clustering mapping, Behavior Flow Analysis (BFA; statiatical two group comparisons) between two groups, Behavior Flow Fingerprinting (BFF; 2D embedding with a per sample resolution) and many more.
+This package enables efficient meta-analyses of unsupervised behavior analysis results.
+It builds a data object containing label data from multiple recordings/samples, with labeling data from different sources and metadata describing experimental design and grouping variables.
+The data object can be analyzed using helper functions for clustering-to-clustering mapping, Behavior Flow Analysis (BFA; statistical two group analyses), Behavior Flow Fingerprinting (BFF; 2d embedding with a per sample resolution), and more.

 All the code contained in this markdown file is written so it can be directly run with the example data contained in the `/ExampleData`